Installation

 pie doctor

-The pie binary can run embedded drivers without Python.
-Python is only needed for subprocess drivers: dev, vllm, and sglang.
+The pie binary runs the embedded cuda_native and portable drivers without Python.
+Python is required only for the subprocess drivers: vllm, sglang, and tensorrt_llm.
+Install one with:

 pie driver vllm install ~/.pie/venvs/vllm --run